 Reduce Risk and Improve Quality

-Panaya Release Dynamix helps teams reduce risk by using shift-left testing.
+Panaya Release Dynamix helps teams reduce risk with shift-left testing.
 With RDx, release managers can identify defects early and fix them before they negatively impact schedule and costs.
 Features include:

 - Built-in risk mitigation dashboards